rutgersdh/caridischo/_caridischo/cds52.md

 language: es
 creators: Sandra Alvarez
 stewards:
-blurb: |2-

-  The Directory of Afro-Cubans is a digital tool that collects files on Afro-descendant Cuban women, who have contributed significantly to national culture and history.
+blurb: "\r\nThe Directory of Afro-Cubans is a digital tool that collects files on Afro-descendant Cuban women, who have contributed significantly to national culture and history."
 added_by:
 added_year: '2020'
 notes: